CS 4396 - Computer Networks Lab

 The content of the

 course has been completely updated.
 Starting Spring 2014 semester, we are now using a virtualized network

 environment to do the labs.
 There are several PCs installed with the required

 software environment for this course.
 The PCs are located in ECSS 3.217.
 These

-PCs are dedicated for this class for Spring 2016 semester.
+PCs are dedicated for this class for Spring 2018 semester.
 Please refer to tentative schedule page for the outline of the labs that

 can be completed that way.